OntoUML/ontouml-models/scripts/generate-catalog-file.md

 1. checks catalog synchronization during pull-request validation;
 2. synchronizes the catalog before evaluating release-relevant changes on scheduled or manual runs;
-3. commits and pushes a necessary synchronization only for an actual release publication;
+3. commits and pushes a necessary synchronization on scheduled runs or on manual runs with `dry_run=false` and `publish_release=true`, before the later release settings and existing-tag checks;
 4. generates the release artifact after synchronization; and
 5. creates the release against the final synchronized commit.

 This ordering ensures that a model addition and its catalog membership update are included in one release.
 The release workflow has no `push` trigger, and synchronization commits use the workflow's `GITHUB_TOKEN`, avoiding recursive release runs.
 If branch rules or a concurrent update prevent the synchronization push, the workflow fails before publishing rather than releasing an unsynchronized catalog.

+A catalog synchronization commit can therefore already exist even if a later condition skips generation or a later step fails.
+Publication intent is not proof that a release was published.
+See the [release operator guide](generate-release-file.md#failure-handling-and-reruns) before rerunning a failed or skipped release.

 ## Source format